RideLondon

-RideLondon is an annual festival of cycling held in London.
+RideLondon was an annual festival of cycling held in London.
 Intended as an annual legacy of the London 2012 Olympic and Paralympic Games, it was first held in 2013.
 The festival consists of a series of cycling events on closed roads around Greater London and Essex.

 Between 2013 and 2019, the event culminated in the London–Surrey Classic, a one-day international men's road cycling race.
 In 2022, the RideLondon Classique – a three-day international women's road race as part of the UCI Women's World Tour – served as the flagship event.

 Current events

 RideLondon is composed of several events held on the same weekend, currently in late May.
 Between 2013 and 2019, the event was held in late July, to follow the conclusion of the Tour de France.

 RideLondon Classique

 A three-day, international women's road race forms part of the UCI Women's World Tour.
 In 2022, the first two stages are held in Essex, with the final stage taking place in London.
 First held as a one-day race in central London in 2013, at one time the Classique awarded the highest prize money for a women's one-day race.